jeongahblairlee/rnaseqExplorer/README.md

 https://jeongahblairlee.shinyapps.io/rnaseqExplorer/

-**Warning**: In case the dataset is large, I recommend using R due to limitations from the web server.
+> **Warning:** In case the dataset is large, I recommend using R due to limitations from the web server.

 ## Workflow